SaminFakharian/Contextualized-Embeddings-Encode-Monolingual-and-Cross-lingual-Knowledge-of-Idiomaticity/README.md

 ---
 ### Datasets:
-Pre-processed datasets for our experiments are available in DataSets directory.
+Pre-processed datasets for our experiments are available in Datasets directory.
 If you wish to go through the process of preparing them by yourself, use the follwoing scrip files:

 ##### VNC-Tokens dataset:

-* Both DEV and TEST portions of this dataset are available in the Datasets directory.
+* The TEST portions of this dataset is available in the Datasets directory.

 ##### Russian Datasets: